In Search Of Yummy-ness

 If you want to explore the vast world of tomatoes, you're going to need to grow them from seed.
 Don't worry - starting tomatoes from seed is easier than you might think.

-While most garden centres carry the same few standard varieties as seedlings, there are hundreds of tomato varieties that you can grow from seed!
+While most garden centres carry the same few standard tomato varieties as seedlings, there are hundreds more that you can grow from seed!

-Each type has its own shape, colour and distinct flavour that can range from sweet and tangy, to salty and rich.
+Each type of tomato has its own shape, colour and distinct flavour that can range from sweet and tangy to salty and rich.

 (And if you're like me, you'll want to try them all!)